 The STAR, IBIS-I, Italian, NSABP P-1, RUTH, MORE, IBIS-II, and MAP.3 trials reported no significant differences in breast cancer outcomes by age, although age categories varied by trial.
-Initiation based on time since menopause was not reported.
-In STAR, invasive breast cancer outcomes did not differ for women using raloxifene compared with tamoxifen in the three age categories evaluated (≤49; 50 to 59; ≥60 years), and results were similar across categories.
-In the three tamoxifen placebo-controlled trials, combined risk estimates for invasive or all breast cancer outcomes were significantly reduced and similar for women age 50 years and younger (RR 0.65; 95 percent CI 0.54 to 0.85; 3 trials) and women over 50 years (RR 0.68; 95 percent CI 0.50 to 0.94; 3 trials; Figure 10).17,58,61,66 The raloxifene placebo-controlled trials showed similar results for invasive breast cancer across different age categories (MORE <65 years; RUTH <60 years) that were not combined in a meta-analysis (Figure 10).
+The HOT trial of low-dose tamoxifen indicated reduced risk for women initiating therapy under 55 years, but not women aged 55 years and older, based on few cases.
+Initiation based on time since menopause was not reported in any trial.
+In STAR, invasive breast cancer outcomes did not differ for women using raloxifene compared with tamoxifen in the three age categories evaluated ( $\leq$ 49; 50 to 59; $\geq$ 60 years), and results were similar across categories.
+In the three standard dose tamoxifen placebo-controlled trials, combined risk estimates for invasive or all breast cancer outcomes were significantly reduced and similar for women age 50 years and younger (RR 0.65; 95% CI, 0.54 to 0.85; 3 trials) and women over 50 years (RR 0.68; 95% CI, 0.50 to 0.94; 3 trials; Figure 10).17,81,90,106 The raloxifene placebo-controlled trials showed similar results for invasive breast cancer across different age categories (MORE <65 years; RUTH <60 years) that were not combined in a meta-analysis (Figure 10).
 Risk reduction was similar regardless of age (<60; >60 years) in the aromatase inhibitor trials as well (Figure 10).